term7/RaspberryPi-USB-Privacy-Gadget/README.md

 Since this is a public repository, the default password is set to *"default"*.
 You must change it!

-To create a salted password, we need an additional software package:
+To generate a bcrypt-hashed password, install the `whois` package:
 ```
 sudo apt install -y whois
 ```

-Then use these two commands to change the default password:
+Run the following commands to replace the default password:
 ```
 PASSWORD='YOUR-NEW-PASSWORD'
 ```